 You're required to leave hats, scarves, gloves and coats outside of the testing room.
 (Provisions are made for religious/cultural dress.)

 Plan to arrive 30 minutes before your exam.
 If you are more than 30 minutes late, you may have to forfeit, reregister and pay another exam fee.

 In order to be tested, the following biometrics will be taken: signature, photograph and palm vein scan.

 You may not bring in paper or writing instruments for this computer-administered exam.
 An on-screen calculator and erasable note board/marker for making notes will be provided.

-You'll have up to 6 hours to complete the RN exam and 5 hours for the PN exam, including the short tutorial and 2 optional breaks (the first 2 hours into testing, the second after 3.5 hours of testing).
-Take time to analyze each question carefully—once you submit an answer you can't return to that question.
+You'll have up to five hours to complete the RN and PN exams, including the short tutorial and two optional breaks (the first two hours into testing, the second after 3.5 hours of testing).
+Take time to analyze each question carefully—once you submit an answer you cannot return to that question.
 Learn more about computer adaptive testing (CAT).

-You'll end with a short computerized survey.
-Afterwards, raise your hand and wait for the TA to dismiss you.
+The test will end with a short survey.
+Afterwards, candidates should raise their hand and wait for the TA to dismiss them.

 Keep in mind that although the exam is graded as you progress, scores go through a second verification process at Pearson VUE.
 Your score is not available and will not be released at the test center.
 See After the Exam for results info.